retnakalakjm-creator/VSAQwen/docs/PRIMARY_VSA_EVENT_MATRIX.md

 - `NO_DEMAND`

 Inside `collect_demand()`, `SHAKEOUT` and `NO_SUPPLY` are currently active.
 Selling Climax remains disabled.
 TEST is production-enabled as contextual evidence and remains non-scoring.

+Spring is collected through `evidence/spring.py::collect_spring()` on the current bar only, using point-in-time candidate/test/confirmation validation.
+The production Spring weight is provisionally fixed at `0.75`.

 ## Matrix